winkjs/wink-pos-tagger/README.md

 //      { value: 'people', tag: 'word', pos: 'NNS' },
 //      { value: '.', tag: 'punctuation', pos: '.' } ]
 ```

+Notice the use of word 'point' in the two sentences above.
+Here 'point' is homonym.
+It is used as a **noun**  in the first sentence and as a **verb** in the second.

 ### Documentation
 Check out the [pos tagger API documentation](http://winkjs.org/wink-pos-tagger/) to learn more.